 Lending banks (the mortgage holders) typically attach a rider, or special agreement, to the mortgage or deed of trust documents when a buyer intends to use the building as a rental.
-This rider, called a 1-4 Family Rider (Assignment of Rents), is used by lenders in every state for properties that have one to four rental units.
+This rider, called a 1-4 Family Rider (Assignment of Rents), is used by lenders in every state for one- to four-unit investment properties and two- to four-unit principal residences.
 Its main purpose is to give the lender the right to receive the rent when the buyer has defaulted on the mortgage.
-(You can get a copy of the 1-4 Family Rider from the Freddic Mac website, at www.freddiemac.com.
-Search for "1-4 Family Rider.")
+(You can get a copy of the 1-4 Family Rider from the Freddic Mac website.)

-Once the lender gives the owner a written notice of default, the lender has the right (except in Michigan) to receive the rent directly from the tenants.
+Once the lender gives the owner a written notice of default, lenders in most states have the right to receive the rent directly from the tenants.
 Lenders have to give written notice to the tenants, and they typically do so by letter, posted notice on the property, or in person.

 The 1-4 Family Rider is a standard form that's used for small properties (four or fewer rental units).
 Banks and buyers use a standard form because they assume that the relatively small size of the deal doesn't merit lengthy negotiations between the parties.

-Larger properties almost always have the same sort of arrangement -- if the owner falls behind on the mortgage payments, the lender gets the right to receive the rent.
-Usually, these arrangements are negotiated by the banks and the buyers' lawyers and may include unique provisions that are hammered out by the parties.
+Larger properties almost always have the same sort of arrangement—if the owner falls behind on the mortgage payments, the lender gets the right to receive the rent.
+Usually, these arrangements are negotiated by the banks and the buyers' lawyers and might include unique provisions that are hammered out by the parties.
 But as far as the tenants are concerned, the bottom line is the same: With proper notice, they will be expected to pay the rent to the bank.

 Even though the bank is receiving the rent payments, all other rights and responsibilities that the owner/landlord has with respect to the tenants remain in place.
 Until the bank actually forecloses, the owner is still the owner.
 This leads to problems if the tenants need maintenance or repairs done on the rental unit.